-She sat on her knees between my legs as I stretched out on the bed, and traced the outline of my thigh with her finger.
+She was kneeling between my legs as I stretched out on the bed.
+With her finger she traced the outline of my thigh.
 Then she squeezed it.

 ‘This is amazing.
 You’re thin and at the same time so fleshy.
 So succulent.’